bijzz/udacity_textextractor/readme.md

 ![](docs/2020-08-30-23-06-31-image.png)

 Afterwards we can return to `Home` .

-Due to the asynchronous processing in the background one might need to refresh / relogin to the webpage to view the result of the processing.
+**Note**: Due to the asynchronous processing in the background one might need to refresh / relogin to the webpage to view the result of the processing.
 After a while it will look like:

 ![](docs/2020-08-30-23-09-41-image.png)